-- All clothing must be clean, without tears or rips, and worn appropriately. - Headwear including hairnets and plastic caps, will not be allowed at school.
+- All clothing must be clean, without tears or rips, or worn appropriately. - Headwear including hairnets and plastic caps, will not be allowed at school.
 Hats or caps must be removed in all buildings/classrooms. - Sunglasses are not to be worn in the buildings/classroom. - Shoes must be worn on campus and at school functions. - Attire with lettering or drawings that depict sexually suggestive expressions or actions, profanity, obscenity, depict drugs, alcohol, tobacco, gang or neighborhood affiliations, or degrades the integrity of the individual may not be worn at school or school functions. - Underwear type sleeveless shirts, tube tops, and halter-tops, spaghetti straps and braless dresses or tops are not acceptable. - All see-through apparel and any attire that exposes the midriff are not acceptable.
 This includes radically altered clothing. - Dresses, skirts, and shorts must be at least the length of walking shorts.
-All shorts must have a minimum 6" inseam. - Attire that may be used as a weapon may not be worn, e.g.; steel toed boots, chains, items with spikes or studs. - Gang-related symbols, insignia, or any apparel that tends to intimidate others are not to be worn. - Tank tops must be at least 2" wide at the shoulder. - Under garments must be covered at all times. - Baggy pants must not exceed more than 5 inches when gathered from around the knee while the student is standing up. - Pants must be worn no lower than 2 inches below waist. - Earrings are acceptable for ears.
-Studs only for nose, eyebrow or chin.
-A student may be asked to remove a piercing that is disruptive to the educational process including tongue studs. - No Red or Blue attire above the waist.
+All shorts must have a minimum 6" in-seam. - Attire that may be used as a weapon may not be worn, e.g.; steel toed boots, chains, items with spikes or studs. - Gang-related symbols, insignia, or any apparel that tends to intimidate others are not to be worn. - Tank tops must be at least 2" wide at the shoulder. - Under garments must be covered at all times. - Baggy pants must not exceed more than 5 inches when gathered from around the knee while the student is standing up. - Pants must be worn no lower than 2 inches below waist. - No Red or Blue attire above the waist.